pycompression/python-isal/README.rst

 Installation is supported on Linux, MacOS and Windows.
 On x86-64 (amd64) platforms wheels are provided, so installation should be almost instantaneous.
-The installation will include a staticallly linked version of isa-l.
+The installation will include a staticallly linked version of ISA-L.
 If a wheel is not provided for your system the installation will build ISA-L first in a temporary directory.
 Please check the `ISA-L homepage <https://github.com/intel/isa-l>`_ for the build requirements.